Hopf BiGalois Theory for Hopf Algebroids: Hopf BiGalois extensions

 Thus, for any $p\ot q\in R(P,\cL)$ we have

 where we use \Cref{coinvariants vs cotensor product} in the second step.
-The first formula for comultiplication is a consequence of \Cref{coinvariants vs cotensor product}.
-It is an algebra map by the same argument as for the coaction, and its image is in the Takeuchi product by the same argument as well.
-The composition is given by $p\mapsto p\ot 1,$ so that $P^{\co R(P,\cL)}\subset P$ is the equalizer of $\iota\ou BP,P\ou B\iota\colon P\to P\ou BP$ by the diagram
+This proves the second claimed formula for comultiplication.
+The first formula is a consequence of \Cref{coinvariants vs cotensor product}. $\Delta$ is an algebra map by the same argument as for the coaction.
+The composition is given by $p\mapsto p\ot 1$, where the isomorphism is given by (2) of Corollary~\ref{schneider hopf module corollaries}.
+More precisely,